NSF-ALL-SPICE-Alliance/pacific-data-viz-challenge/README.md

 ## Overview

 Here at All-SPICE, we were very excited to hear about the [Pacific Data Viz Challenge](https://pacificdatavizchallenge.org/en)!
 In a few weeks, 3 students and 1 mentor submitted 3 entries to the challenge.
-The data and code for these entires will be added to this repository shortly...
+The data and code for these entries will be added to this repository shortly...

 #### Students

 [Victoria DelaCruz](https://github.com/vdlcruz670)
+To learn new skills and explore different data visualization tools, I decided to build an interactive dashboard using Tableau Desktop and Tableau Public.
+The dashboard utilizes data from the Pacific Data Hub specifically for education attainment and household heads by gender to analyze gender equality in the Pacific.
+The island countries of Kiribati, Marshall Islands, Palau, Tonga, Tuvalu, Nauru, and Vanuatu were explored given the availability of data.
+Data cleansing was performed using R and R Studio and data visualization and publication were done with Tableau.
+Check out the dashboard [here](https://public.tableau.com/app/profile/victoria.delacruz2422/viz/GenderInEqualityinthePacific_17223888097610/Overview)!

 [Upumoni Logologo](https://github.com/UpumoniLogologo)